Christopher Busby: Controversy regarding sale of "Anti-radiation" pills

-Research on weapons derived uranium and other matters
+Research on weapons derived uranium

 Busby has written and spoken about the potential health effects of depleted uranium.
-He has claimed that people have been exposed to uranium during the 2nd Gulf War (2003), the Bosnia campaign (1996), and in the Middle East, information which was completely denied by in-depth research by the UN.
+He has claimed that people have been exposed to uranium during the 2nd Gulf War (2003), the Bosnia campaign (1996), and in the 2006 Israel-Lebanon war.
+However, a study by the United Nations Environment Programme did not find any traces of depleted uranium in weapons used during the 2006 Israel-Lebanon war.

-His claims that uranium exposure increased the number of birth defects in Iraq been proven completely wrong after UNEP analysis.
 A review of past studies of birth defects in Iraq concluded that there was no clear increase in birth defects and no clear indication of a possible environmental exposure including depleted uranium.

 In November 2012, Busby gave a talk in Geneva at the Human Rights Council about the failures of radiation protection as a human rights issue.

+Arrest under the Explosives Substances Act (1883)

 He was arrested in 2018 in Devon after the nerve agent attack on the Skripals when some police officers visited his home after reports that his 29-year-old housemate was acting in a strange manner.
 He was not arrested in connection with the nerve agent attack but after two police officers felt unwell in his house.
 He was arrested under the Explosive Substances Act 1883 before being released later.
 Chris Busby did state that he had a bottle of nitric acid somewhere in the house.
 Chris Busby expressed the view that his arrest and the search of his home were a retaliation against him for his work on nuclear matters.
 The possession of nitric acid is regulated by the Control of Poisons and Explosives Precursors Regulations 2015 when the concentration of the nitric acid is above 3%.
 An aqueous solution which is 3% nitric acid is circa 0.7 M.

+Relocation to Latvia

+Chris Busby has relocated to Latvia and the author information on his paper on the epidemiology of cancer risks associated with service aboard a nuclear powered ship (USS Ronald Reagan) indicates his address to be Riga.
+His paper argues that there is a higher rate of cancer in the workers on the ship than there are in other US Navy Personnel.

+In recent times Chris Busby has published a paper on the origins of life where he considers entropy and Maxwell's demon, he argues that the phosphate mineral apaitite was involved in the creation of the first life forms.